logeast/logeast/README.md

 ### Hi 👋 I'm Logeast.

-A UX Engineer with a focus on design and game develop.
+A UX Engineer with a focus on design and application develop.

 I write [articles](https://logeast.github.io/) about fantastic things.